jachym1/pyc-hdb/README.md

         """Prepare a binary NULL value for given type code"""

     This is achieved by setting the MSB of the type_code byte to 1

         return struct.pack('<B', type_code | 0x80)

+    cd pyhdb
-file  __main__.py according your needs – HANA db connection parameters and sql statements
+    Edit __main__.py according to your needs - HANA connection parameters and sql statements

 Compile the program